The Future of

 Foundations for Lightweight Structures

-Innovative use of EPS geofoam is to replace traditional agricultural pile footings on peat soils.
+Innovative use of EPS geofoam is slowly starting to replace agricultural pile footings, which has traditionally been used, on peat soils.

 The use of green roofs refers to a fast-growing (no pun intended) trend toward environmentally friendly building processes.

-There are several advantages to using EPS geofoam to construct approach fills for bridge abutments.
+There are numerous advantages to the use of EPS geofoam when constructing approach fills that are needed for bridge abutments.

-The growing need for new roads may, in many cases, require construction over soft or loose soils that are incapable of supporting additional load.
+When constructing new roads, they may need to be built over soft or loose soils that are incapable of supporting additional load.

 Roadways often have to be widened to reduce congestion.
-This situation results in additional fill being required for the roadway to be widened.
+Additional fill is required to widen roadways.

 What is Geofoam?

-Geofoam, a product of Expanded Polystyrene Fill (EPS), is a rigid form of high-performance Styrofoam insulation.
-This material is comprised of expanded polystyrene that is lightweight yet quite strong and dependable.
+Geofoam is derived from Expanded Polystyrene Fill (EPS), a form of Styrofoam insulation that is rigid and high-performing.
+This material comprises expanded polystyrene that is lightweight yet quite strong and dependable.
 As lightweight fill, geofoam serves as a soil substitute in structural applications of varying types.

 What is Poly R.I.T.E?

 POLY R.I.T.E is a rigid cellular polystyrene thermal insulation that meets and exceeds the Physical properties requirements of ASTM C 578.
-It is laminated with moisture resistant, laminated polymeric facers.
+It is laminated with polymeric facers that are moisture resistant.
 It comes standard as a metallic reflective facer but other options include a clear laminate, grid pattern or any combination of the two.
 POLY R.I.T.E can contribute towards LEED credits, and is recognized as an ENERGY STAR® insulation.